 - A year’s credit toward the State Pension (now need 35 years)

-There are a number of ways of mitigating this new tax including transferring shares to your spouse, Company Pension contributions and employing members of your family where they are actually doing proper work for your business.
+There are a number of ways of mitigating dividend tax including transferring shares to your spouse, Company Pension contributions and employing members of your family where they are actually doing proper work for your business.

 Give us a call if you would like a review of your remuneration strategy.